tc39/notes/es6/2012-09/sept-19.md

 WH: [as previously mentioned by Brendan], having a lot more scopes to close over (i.e. creating a new one for each loop iteration, etc.) is likely to be the main performance cost of let.
 What if let is slower merely due to having many more scopes?

-BE: (history of let in SpiderMonkey…) No outcry that performance is an issue
+BE: (history of let in SpiderMonkey...)
+No outcry that performance is an issue

 MM: (countering the "not common enough" argument) Presented personal experiences where dead zones were essential in detecting problems.